zhidev/TwitterCodePath/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
 - [ ] In compose view controller, something that keeps track of how much text has been entered.
 [Use delegate to increment text count] Max of 140.
+Jk this was an additional.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Views with Autolayout and calling functions to set view dimensions automatically AFTER viewDidLoad but without hitting a button manually to  correctly update.
+(Hence automatically i suppose)
+2. Probably to make profile picture prettier refer to: https://dev.twitter.com/overview/api/users important notes: Theres a flag to see if theres a profile background image.
+I'd imagine there should be one for header, (only skimmed not too sure) So make sure to include a variable for that on Users model to not trip unwrapping an optional to nil
+3. [self] DetailedVC clear the reply text field after replying.
+In addition, add it onto a scroll view.
+4. Refactor things into models
+5. Refactor things into delegates.

 ## Video Walkthrough